 Category Archives: Statistics

-Total nonfarm payroll employment increased by 175,000 in February, and the unemployment rate was little changed at 6.7 percent, the U.S. Bureau of Labor Statistics reported.
-Employment increased in professional and business services and in wholesale trade but declined in information.
+Total nonfarm payroll employment increased by 288,000 in June, and the unemployment rate declined to 6.1 percent, the U.S. Bureau of Labor Statistics reported today.
+Job gains were widespread, led by employment growth in professional and business services, retail trade, food services and drinking places, and health care.

 Household Survey Data

 In June, the unemployment rate declined by 0.2 percentage point to 6.1 percent.
 The number of unemployed persons decreased by 325,000 to 9.5 million.
 Over the year, the unemployment … Read the rest

 June 2014 was the fifth consecutive month of job growth of over 200,000 jobs added to the U.S. economy, says (Work In Progress), the United States Department of Labor’s official blog.
 The blog also notes that over the last 52 months, nearly 10 million private-sector jobs have been created – the longest streak of its kind on record.… Read the rest